Beau28713/GitHub_Who_Is_Following_you/README.md

 ## About

-Using Githubs API "https://api.github.com/users/{username}/{tag}" program will load users followers and who the user is following.
-It then returns who is not following the user back.
+Using Githubs API "https://api.github.com/users/{username}/{tag}" program loads users followers and following, saving them in json files.
+User can choose to see whos following them or who they are following.

+--username [username] --tag notfollowingme
+will return who you are following but are not following you back

+--username [username] --tag followingme
+will return who is following you but you are not following back

 ## Example